QTarantello/KnowledgeCity/README.md

 # KnowledgeCity (test task)

 The project is a test task at the KnowledgeCity company for a Frontend Developer position.
 I have had a following requirements: to create a simple login system and a page with users table without using any frameworks or bundlers.
-I created my own fetch function for server emulation and its results depend on url and entered params.
+I have created my own fetch function for server emulation and its results depend on url and entered params.
 Authorization data is stored in LocalStorage.
 Because of I have not used bundler and JS-modules, I have splitted the project into separate files.
 Actually It's not good practice, but for this project, it was enough.

 ### Login parameters:
 * login name - qtarantello